-Internships also enable a student to gain insight into the wide variety of potential careers within a field of interest.
-For example, a student that has an interest in zoo animals could try a variety of internships in animal care, veterinary care, or educational program development.
-They could also specialize even further by pursuing an opportunity with a specific group of animals, like big cats, primates, or marine mammals.
+For example, a student that has an interest in zoo animals could pursue a variety of internships in curation, veterinary care, or educational program development.
+They could also specialize even further by pursuing an opportunity with a specific group of animals, like reptiles or big cats.

 - Animal Behavior Internship Programs